The Kentucky Society of Addiction Medicine

 Image from Shutterstock.

-The Kentucky Society of Addiction Medicine (KYSAM) is the Kentucky Chapter of the American Society of Addicition Medicine (ASAM).
+The Kentucky Society of Addiction Medicine (KYSAM) is the Kentucky Chapter of the American Society of Addiction Medicine (ASAM).
 ASAM was founded in 1954 and represents over 7000 physicians, clinicians, and associated professionals in the field of addiction medicine.

 The mission of KYSAM is to provide a medium for physicians and medical trainees with special interests in Addiction Medicine practicing in the state of Kentucky to meet and address issues of mutual interest.